kysayshi/pixelart/README.md

 ***the dissolution of pop art***
 <br>
-base artwors:  *Marylin Monroe* by Andy Warhol + *Gala and the Tigers* by Salvador Dali
+base artworks:  *Marylin Monroe* by Andy Warhol + *Gala and the Tigers* by Salvador Dali